demis27/microservices-kickoff/java/micronaut/doc/Step5.md

 We complete the comicbook document by adding persons that contribute to this comicbook as author, artist, penciller, letterer, etc...

-A comicbook document look like this:
+A comicbook document look like:

 ```json
 {